Home NAS System

 img

-After creating a user, log in and click Files.
-After finding the folder mounted on the NAS server in the Root directory, you can directly upload, delete, modify, etc.
+After creating an account, log in and click Files.
+After finding the folder mounted on the NAS server in the Root directory, you can directly upload, delete, modify, etc in the folder.

 img img